YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 Posterior predictive of an AttnCNP for CelebA, MNIST, and ZSMM.
 ```

-From {numref}`ConvCNP_img_text` we see that ConvCNP performs quite well on all datasets when the context set is large enough and uniformly sampled, even when extrapolation is needed (ZSMM).
+From {numref}`ConvCNP_img_text` we see that the ConvCNP performs quite well on all datasets when the context set is large enough and uniformly sampled, even when extrapolation is needed (ZSMM).
-However, it does not perform great when the context set is very small or when it is structured, e.g., half images.
-Note that seems more of an issue for ConvCNP compared to AttnCNP ({numref}`AttnCNP_img`).
-We hypothesize that this happens because the effective receptive field of the former is too small.
+However, performance is less impressive when the context set is very small or when it is structured, e.g., half images.
+In our experiments we find that this is more of an issue for the ConvCNP than the AttnCNP ({numref}`AttnCNP_img`).
+We hypothesise that this happens because the effective receptive field of the former is too small, whilst the AttnCNP has an infinite receptive field, allowing it to make more use of observed pixels far from the target pixel.
-This issue can be alleviated by reducing the size of the context set seen during training (to force the model to have a large receptive field).
+This issue can be alleviated by reducing the size of the context set seen during training (to force the model to have a large receptive field), but this solution is somewhat dissatisfying in that it requires tinkering with the training procedure.

-Although the zero shot generalization when performing on ZSMM are encouraging, it still is a simple artificial dataset.
+Although the zero shot generalisation when performing on ZSMM are encouraging, the task is somewhat artificial.
-Let us consider a more complex zero shot generalization, namely we will evaluate the large model trained on CelebA128 on a image with multiple faces of different scale and orientation.
+Let us consider more complex zero shot generalisation tasks.
+First, we will evaluate a ConvCNP trained on CelebA128 on an image with multiple faces of different scale and orientation.

 ```{figure} ../images/ConvCNP_img_zeroshot.png
 ---